×

 • Hebrews 6:3

-The Pauline Author asserts these listed teachings are basic elements of Christianity.
+The Pauline Author asserts these listed teachings are basic elements of Christianity, not laying again a foundation.
 The Pauline Author calls these things a part of elementary teaching.
 Simply believing God’s promise is the starting point of faith.
 All that is necessary to be justified in the sight of God and receive the free gift of eternal life is to believe on Jesus.
 The Pauline Author will tell us in Hebrews 9:14 that when we repent in the presence of God, the blood of Christ also cleanses our conscience from dead works, to free us to serve the living God in our daily walk.

 God’s eternal judgment awaits every human after death.
 Believers will gain entrance to heaven by the blood of Jesus, but will be judged at the Judgment Seat of Christ, where deeds are judged to determine rewards (2 Corinthians 5:10).
 Resurrection from death comes for every believer in Jesus who dies before Christ’s return.

 All of these tenets are the foundation of living a faithful life toward God, and don’t need to be retaught to these believing Hebrews.
 The Hebrew audience should already understand all these things; the Pauline Author wants to move forward.
 However, they need to repent of their current path and begin anew.
 The time to repent is now, for the window of time to repent does not remain open indefinitely.
-Therefore, the desire to move on toward maturity will only occur if God permits.
+Therefore, regarding moving on toward maturity, the Pauline Author states: this we will do, if God permits (v 3).

 Biblical Text